mattmccray/liquid.js/licenses/readme.txt

 Differences:

   1) Ranges.
 JavaScript doesn't really have Ranges like Ruby does.
-So when Liquid JS comes across a range "(1..5)", it creates an Array with the values 1 through 5.
-WARNING: It does assume numeric ranges, so (A..Z) won't work.
+So when Liquid JS comes across a range "(1..5)", it uses Prototype's range function $R() to create an array of values.

   2) 'replace' and 'replace_first' filters actually build RegExps from the input, so you can actually define a regexp to use in your replacement.